 LING 5802.
 Applied Linguistics.
 (4 cr; A-F or Aud.
+Prereq- Grad Student)

-Prereq- Coll Grad or Grad School student) Application of linguistic theory to reading and writing instruction, with emphasis on preparation of secondary school teachers in English and communication.
+Application of linguistic theory to reading and writing instruction, with emphasis on preparation of secondary school teachers in English and communication.

 LING 5852.
 Practicum in Teaching Linguistics.
 (3 cr; A-F